 The Chickasaw Police Department has developed and implemented a Procedural General Order (PGO) for the reporting and handling of hazardous and/or toxic materials spills and incidents.
 Public Service Officers are first responders trained in hazardous materials and their containment.
+During this reporting period, three (3) firefighters attended Hazmat A&O in the Fall of 2023.
+In February of 2023, members of the Public Safety Department received training in Combustible Dusts and DOT Hazmat.
 The City has mutual aid agreements with the City of Mobile and the City of Saraland Fire Departments which includes their Haz-Mat units.
 Also, the City of Saraland is home to HazMat 6, a statewide Haz-Mat team that is able to respond to both large and small incidents within the City of Chickasaw.
 Currently, reports of emergency hazardous spills are received through the 911 emergency system.
 A report of each call is generated in an online reporting system.